 - Avoid public Wi-Fi for financial transactions, including managing or even viewing your PayPal account.
 Use mobile data instead if you’re out and about.

-- Use a credit card as your funding method instead of a debit card or direct bank transfer (more on that below).
+- Use a credit card as your funding method instead of a debit card or direct bank transfer, since, unlike a debit card, a credit card does not have an available cash balance that you can access.

 - Use a dedicated computer for financial transactions if you want to be especially safe.
 Don’t use that device for surfing and social media.